alljoyn/hae/docs/interfaces/org.alljoyn.SmartSpaces.Devices/RobotCleaner-v1.md

 The followings are minimum required shared interfaces for robot cleaner.
   * **org.alljoyn.SmartSpaces.Operation.Control** --- for control of operation

-For example, A relationship betweeen operational state of the OperatoinalControl interface and behavior of robot cleaner can express below:
+For example, A relationship betweeen operational state of the OperationalControl interface and behavior of robot cleaner can express below:

   * **Idle** --- The robot cleaner is being charged, but the battery level is